Home » NCAA » When is Selection Sunday 2026? Date, Time, and TV Channel for NCAA Tournament Brackets

 Full 2026 March Madness Schedule

-Once the NCAA Tournament selections are finalized on March 15, the tournament follows this accelerated schedule leading to Indianapolis:
+Once the NCAA Tournament selections are finalized on March 15, the tournament follows this accelerated schedule leading to Indianapolis.
+Please note the First Four does start on St. Patrick’s Day this year.

 • First Four: March 17-18 (Dayton, OH)